princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 One more important mention is that the process of going from input data ($$\mathbf{X}$$) all the way to activation (essentially, the execution of an activation function) is called **forward pass** (or forward propagation in the context of neural networks), and this is the process we demonstrated above using the toy dataset.
 This distinguishes from the sequel process, known as **backward pass**, where we use the error between the activation ($$\vec{a}$$) and the ground truth ($$\vec{y}$$) to tune our parameters in such a way that the error decreases.

 To tie things back to our toy dataset.
-If we used a logistic activation function instead of a Heaviside function, and trained our neuron for 2000 iterations, we obtain some values for the parameters that gives us the correct result 91% of the time.
-(We will later go over exactly what happens during “training”).
+If we used a logistic activation function instead of a Heaviside function, and trained our neuron for 2000 iterations, we obtain some values for the parameters that gives us the correct result 89% of the time.
+(We will [later](/optimize-an-artificial-neuron-from-scratch.html){:target="_blank"} go over exactly what happens during “training”).

 The parameters after training are: